 The University of St Andrews was founded in 1413.
 It is the oldest university in Scotland and the third oldest in the English speaking world.

-Over six centuries it has established a reputation as one of Europe's leading and most distinctive centres for teaching and research.
+Over six centuries it has established a reputation as one of Europe’s leading and most distinctive centres for teaching and research.
+It is highly ranked across league tables and combines historic buildings with modern facilities.

 Courses and Specialisms